bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 You would send an email to the host server, and then they would type in the website your comment and your response.</p>
 <!-- page 31 -->
-That&apos;s how the first group chats were, where you actually told someone, there&apos;s one person who could actually create that website and manage it, but people were calling in and paying to have their comments added to it, quite wild.</p>
+<p>That&apos;s how the first group chats were, where you actually told
+someone, there&apos;s one person who could actually create that website and manage it, but people were calling in and paying to have their comments added to it, quite wild.</p>